 1. Sky-Watcher Flextube 300 SynScan Dobsonian

 Specialized telescopes for observing the Sun are a specific thing, and not the most demanded, therefore there is not much choice in our market.
-Of the few presented models, it is the Solar Quest telescope that is the most attractive, which is why it took, in splendid isolation, the only position in this section of the rating.
+Of the few presented models, the Solar Quest telescope is the most attractive, which is why it took, in splendid isolation, the only position in this section of the rating.

 - Extremely easy targeting